dbushy727/sizeright/Readme.md

 Brings up images of different brands with corresponding sizes appended to them.

-Users can click on an image to view top sneakers selling sneakers on amazon for respective brand.
+Users can click on an image to view top selling sneakers through amazon for respective brand.
 Image is a link and takes you to that item on amazon.
 ###Code Sample
 ```
 def create